joaohenggeler/eternal-wanderer/Source/README.md

 This column also accepts the following extra options:

+* `emojis`: a list of emojis to add to the post.
+Can be used to group snapshots in platforms that don't support tags.

 * `encoding`: force a specific fallback character encoding.
 This takes precedence over the guessed encoding from the Wayback Machine.
 Only used if `enable_fallback_encoding` is enabled.

 * `media_extension_override`: force a specific file extension for a media snapshot.
 Used in rare cases where a snapshot has an incorrect extension that affects how the media is displayed (e.g. `ram` instead of `rm`).